S-Corp Tax Savings Calculator

 3. Set a reasonable salary

 When you're taxed as an S-Corp, the IRS requires you to pay yourself a reasonable salary.
+Make sure to set a defensible salary; otherwise you risk an audit by the IRS.
 That salary is subject to the same 15.3% payroll tax, but any remaining profit is not — it’s considered a distribution and avoids self-employment tax.

 For example: Reasonable salary = $60,000, Distribution = $40,000.
 You’ll only pay payroll tax on the salary: $60,000 × 15.3% = $9,180.